Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Conclusions

 \section{Conclusions}

 We considered the E1 contribution to the \nLi~capture reaction at low energies.
 A coupled-channel calculation for the contribution from the excited $^7\mathrm{Li}^\star$ core was presented.
 This theory was compared to an earlier calculation which did not include the excited core as an explicit degree of freedom~\cite{Rupak:2011nk,Fernando:2011ts}.
-We developed a power counting for both the EFTs---one with explicit excited $^7\mathrm{Li}^\star$ core and one without---and show that the two theories are equivalent in their momentum-dependence up to NLO.
-This confirms the expectation that the $^7\mathrm{Li}^\star$ contribution which participates only in the sub-dominant spin $S=1$ channel with a branching ratio of $\sim 0.2$ is a higher-order effect~\cite{Rupak:2011nk,Fernando:2011ts}.
+We developed a power counting for both the EFTs---one with explicit excited $^7\mathrm{Li}^\star$ core EFT$_\star$ and one without \EFTg---and show that the two theories are equivalent in their momentum-dependence up to NLO.
+This confirms the expectation that the $^7\mathrm{Li}^\star$ contribution to the momentum dependence, which participates only in the sub-dominant spin $S=1$ channel with a branching ratio of $\sim 0.2$, is a higher-order effect~\cite{Rupak:2011nk,Fernando:2011ts}.
 Though the momentum dependence in both EFTs at this order is the same, the interpretation of the cross section in the $S=1$ channel in terms of $p$-wave effective momenta in the two theories is different.
-In the EFT without $^7\mathrm{Li}^\star$, we can relate the cross section to an overall normalization in terms of the $^3P_2$ effective momentum.
-No such simple interpretation is possible in the other EFT$_\star$ with the excited $^7\mathrm{Li}^\star$ core.
-We estimate the theoretical errors in our calculation to be about 10\% from $Q^2/\Lambda^2$ NNLO corrections.
+In \EFTg, we can relate the cross section to an overall normalization in terms of the $^3P_2$ effective momentum.
+No such simple interpretation is possible in EFT$_\star$.